Resources for Healthier Kids (01)

 Backpacks and their daily use go hand-in-hand with back and neck pain.
 With children and young adults some of the most common users of backpacks, this article on DirectoryM.net provides a number of common-sense, very easy-to-use tips on the use of backpacks and how to avoid back and neck strain.
 You'll learn how to choose the right backpack, pack it appropriately, and even how to put it on and wear it throughout the course of a day.
 Readers can also find links to additional articles on proper backpack usage depending on where you live.

-Childhood Obesity: What You Can do to Help Your Kid Manage Weight
+Childhood Obesity: What You Can do to Help Your Kids Manage Weight

 With childhood obesity being such a growing problem, this site gives parents tips to create an active environment for their kids, as well as some statistics about obese children.
-Activity tips include making time for the family to do exercise and other activities together, planning active family trips such as hiking or skiing, starting an active neighborhood program, limit the amount of time kids watch TV, instilling interest in your kids to try a new sport, and assigning active chores to kids such as vacuuming or washing cars.
+Activity tips include making time for the family to do exercise and other activities together, planning active family trips such as hiking or skiing, starting an active neighborhood program, limit the amount of time kids watch TV, instilling interest in your kids to try a new sport, and assigning active chores to kids, such as vacuuming or washing cars.
+There is also a section on how to establish healthy eating patterns with kids.
+For parents, it is helpful to provide a role model through healthy dietary practices and nutritional snacks and lifestyle activities.

 The Cause of Lactose Intolerance